Covering rings by proper ideals: Introduction

 \begin{cor} For every prime power $q$ and integer $n \ge 1$, there exists a left (resp.\ right) $M_n(\F_q)$-module $M$ such that the covering number of $M$ by left (resp.\ right) $M_n(\F_q)$-submodules is $\frac{q^{n+1}-1}{q-1}$. \end{cor}

 This generalizes the known results on covers of modules over commutative rings.
 In \cite[Thm.\ 2.2]{Khare_Tikaradze_2022}, it is shown that if $R$ is a commutative unital ring and $M$ is an $R$-module that admits a finite cover by proper $R$-submodules, then the covering number of $M$ is $q+1$ for some prime power $q$.
-Our work shows that the determination of covering numbers of modules is still an open problem.
-It would be interesting to know if there are other integers that are covering numbers of modules.
+We are able to generalize these results to modules over noncommutative rings, and prove that the covering numbers obtained in Corollary \ref{cor: module coverings} are the only possible finite covering numbers for modules.

+\begin{thm} Let $R$ be a unital ring and let $M$ be a left (resp.\ right) $R$-module that admits a finite cover by proper left (resp.\ right) $R$-submodules.
+Then, there exists some prime power $q$ and integer $n \ge 1$ such that the covering number of $M$ by left (resp.\ right) $R$-modules is $\tfrac{q^{n+1}-1}{q-1}$. \end{thm}